-(Valley Forge, Pa. - DATE) - PJM Interconnection, the electricity grid operator for 65 million people in 13 states and the District of Columbia, has ordered a temporary voltage reduction to help meet the extremely high demand for electricity.
+(Valley Forge, PA. - "Type date here.") - PJM Interconnection, the electric grid operator for 65 million people in 13 states and the District of Columbia, has ordered a temporary voltage reduction to help meet the extremely high demand for electricity.
 The high electricity use results from the (frigid / extremely hot) weather conditions.

-The voltage reduction and a request for consumers to reduce use of electricity are being made (throughout PJM / in names of transmission zones).
+The voltage reduction and a request for all electricity users to conserve power to avoid the possibility of electricity service disruption are being made (for the entire PJM region/ in names of transmission zones)